saadati944/terminalExplorer/README.md

 # terminalExplorer
-just a simple file explorer and a simple code
+just a simple file explorer with a simple code